 While the offense was quiet in the second half- they did not score a point- the defense was very productive.

-The Wildcats only score three points in the second half, and that came in the fourth quarter with four and a half minutes left.
+The Wildcats only scored three points in the second half, and that came in the fourth quarter with four and a half minutes left.

 With allowing 20 points in the first half, Tony Gibson’s defense needed to tighten some things up.